Dan Fortmann: Later years and family

 Fortmann was married to Mary Van Halteren in a ceremony at East Lansing, Michigan, on March 19, 1938.
 They had two sons, Thomas and Stephen.

 Fortmann enrolled at Rush Medical School at the University of Chicago, where he studied medicine while playing for the Bears.
 He obtained his medical degree in 1940.
 He interned at Harper Hospital in Detroit and completed his surgical training at the University of Pittsburgh.

 In the fall of 1944, he served as the line coach for the University of Pittsburgh Panthers football team.

 In February 1945, Fortmann was commissioned as a lieutenant in the United States Navy.
 In April 1945, he was assigned to an attack transport ship in the South Pacific.
 He served in the Navy Medical Corps on a hospital ship in the Pacific theater.

 In 1946, Fortmann was licensed to practice medicine in California and began practicing on Hollywood Boulevard in Los Angeles.
 He worked as a surgeon at St. Joseph Hospital in Burbank, California, from 1948 until 1984.
 He became the hospital's chief of staff in 1965.
 He also served as the team physician for the Los Angeles Rams from 1947 to 1963.
-Fortmann and his family in Toluca Lake and/or Burbank until 1974 when they moved to Pasadena.
+Fortmann and his family resided in Toluca Lake and/or Burbank until 1974 when they moved to Pasadena.

 Fortmann was diagnosed with Alzheimer's disease in 1983 and, in 1988, began living at the John Douglas French Center, a facility in Los Alamitos, California, specializing in the care of Alzheimer's patients.
 He died at French Center in May 1995 at age 79.